summer season ends for beach lifeguards in Burnham-On-Sea

 be mindful of the messages in the RNLIs Respect the Water

 campaign.
 We want you to enjoy the water, but we also want you to

 recognise its dangers and never underestimate its power, especially

 Sedgemoors beach wardens have been on duty since the end of

 March and will be on duty until the end of September at Burnham-On-Sea

 and Berrow beaches.
 All beach wardens have first aid training and

 beach/jetty safety training.

-All beach users are urged to follow safety signage and listen to
+All beach users are urged to follow safety signs and listen to any

 Wardens the staff are there to ensure your safety.